 - Continuing disabilities are recognized by the University of Guelph with the same limitations and restrictions on daily activities as permanent disabilities.
 However, continuing disabilities include some conditions that a health professional cannot certify will endure for a lifetime, but will persist on a long-term basis and at least five years (e.g. some mental health conditions).

 - Per-credit billing is the process whereby full-time students with a permanent or continuing disability are billed at the part-time student tuition and fees rate, which is based on the number of registered courses.

-- A tuition waiver is a reimbursement for the cost of tuition for 0.5 credits.
-Based on the eligibility criteria described above, it can be obtained by a student with a disability who paid for full-time tuition at the beginning of the semester but was only registered for 2.0 credits up until the 40th class day.
+- A tuition waiver is a reimbursement for the value of tuition for 0.5 credits.
+Based on the eligibility criteria described in the policy, it can be obtained by a student with a disability who was only registered for 2.0 credits up until the 40th class day.